 The 20K Home project intends to produce a model house that could be reproduced on a large scale, and thereby become a viable alternative to the trailer in this area.
 The challenge is to build a house for $20,000, $10-12 of which will go towards materials, and the remainder on contracted labor.
 Once a truly successful model has been designed, the aim is to sell the houses in conjunction with the “502 Direct Loan” provided by the Rural Housing Service.

-I joined Rural Studio in 2009 and alongside Pernilla Hagbert, Will Holman and Danny Wicke, developed a model that focused on potential expandability – creating a core home that can be extended over time to meet the needs of the occupants.
-After a year of design, we built the prototype house over two months, for a local resident called Mac.
+Clem joined Rural Studio in 2009 and alongside Pernilla Hagbert, Will Holman and Danny Wicke, developed a model that focused on potential expandability – creating a core home that can be extended over time to meet the needs of the occupants.
+After a year of design, the prototype house was built over two months, for a local resident called Mac.